Why Does ChatGPT Forget Everything?

 Your AI is not remembering.
 It’s re-reading.

 The most important thing to understand: AI models don’t have memory in the way you do.
 Every time you send a message, the model reads the entire conversation from scratch and generates a response.
 There is no persistent state between messages.
 No internal notepad.
 No remembering.
+And this is by design, not an accident.

 What feels like memory is actually a context window: a fixed-size buffer that holds your conversation history.
 Everything the model can “see” lives in this window.
 When the conversation gets long enough to exceed it, older messages are silently truncated.
 The model doesn’t know they existed.